-Cavicchi’s public work includes developing high school curricula for Experience Music Project and PBS, as well as curating exhibits for the Grammy Museum and the Grammy Museum Mississippi, including Songs of Conscience, Sounds of Freedom and Culture Shock.
-With furniture maker Dale Broholm, he developed the Witness Tree Project, an ongoing history and design curriculum with the National Park Service.
-He regularly hosts artist events for Rhode Island’s FirstWorks and currently serves on the Board of Directors of the Rhode Island Council for the Humanities.
+Cavicchi’s public work includes developing curricula for Experience Music Project and PBS, as well as curating exhibits for the Grammy Museum and the Grammy Museum Mississippi, including Songs of Conscience, Sounds of Freedom and Culture Shock.
+With furniture maker Dale Broholm, he developed the Witness Tree Project, a history and design curriculum with the National Park Service.
 He was the inaugural editor of Wesleyan University Press’s Music/Interview Series and served on the editorial boards for American Music and Ethnography; he is currently on the editorial board of Participations: Journal of Audience and Reception Studies.

 Cavicchi is the recipient of both the President’s Award for Excellence in Teaching from Brown University and the John R. Frazier Award for Excellence in Teaching from RISD.
 His book Listening and Longing: Music Lovers in the Age of Barnum won the 2012 ASCAP Deems Taylor Award as well as the Peter C. Rollins Book Prize from the Northeast Popular Culture Association.